appseconnect/docs/_posts/ProcessFlow Management/2020-03-17-designer-processflow.md

 ## Process Flow Designer View
 Here you can design/create the Process Flow.
 Drag and drop the required nodes to the designer panel for creating the process flow.
-Expanding the menu in the left panel, you can view all the node that can applied for designing the /configuring%20appseconnect/configurations/#process-of-choosing-app Flow.
+Expanding the menu in the left panel, you can view all the node that can applied for designing the process flow.

 ![Create Processflow6](../../staticfiles/processflow/media/create-processflow6.png)